giovadifiore/win-toolkit/README.md

 # win-toolkit
-A repository containing a base software toolkit box suitable for Windows systems.
+A repository containing a base software toolkit for administrating Windows systems